These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.

 These definitely succeeded.
 Thank you Guinness and soy milk.
 And the care I took in not over-mixing the batter (LOL).

-More St. Patrick's Day Desserts
+🍀 More St. Patrick's Day desserts

 You can go out and drink a ton on St. Patrick's Day (might I recommend a Lucky Charms Martini??).
 Or you can sit home and eat a bunch of these Guinness doughnuts.
-Wait, I don't think either of those options is overly healthy.
-But maybe you could just go out for a little bit and then come home and eat ONE of these?

 That sounds more reasonable.

 But you've got to make them.
 Because I'm pretty sure they don't sell anything like this at Dunkin' Donuts.
-Annnd they'd probably be sued if they did based on the alcohol content.
-And then Boston would get a whole lot rowdier.
+Annnd they'd probably be sued if they did based on the ingredients.

 How do you celebrate St. Patrick's Day?